mleonard87/skywhale/README.md

 Skywhale
 ========

-Spice up any HTML page with the infamous Skywhale.
+Spice up any HTML page with the infamous Canberra Skywhale.
 See here for more details: [The Skywhale](https://en.wikipedia.org/wiki/The_Skywhale).

 Usage
 ---